build-on-aws/content/concepts/sustainability-for-beginners/index.md

 ## Conclusion

 Sustainability is a complex topic, but foundational to building a livable future.
 In this blog, I've covered some of the key terms that are central to understanding sustainability.
 My hope is this blog has provided a helpful starting point for grasping the core ideas and vocabulary around this critical subject.
-I have referred to multiple websites to gather this information and tried to add references to the information sources which I have referred to.